 Knowing the mechanics of a comprehensive golf swing will aid in improving your golf shots.

-To accomplish this your golf swing should be effortless and uninterrupted with a pause at the top of your backswing.
-Blending all the parts into one process is easier said than done.
+To accomplish this, your golf swing should be effortless and uninterrupted, with a pause at the top of your golf backswing.
+Blending all the parts into one process when you swing a golf club is easier said than done.

-- Downswing and impact
+- Downswing and Impact

 When you have conquered the mechanics, however challenging it appears at the outset, you will find the game of golf highly pleasurable.

 These are the proper swing mechanics golf professionals use.
 Once you understand the specifics, it will be considerably simpler to pinpoint potential faults in your swing.

 Before we assess the specific components of the golf swing, let’s discuss some aspects that will play a key role in the basic golf swing.

 Now, before I dive into each step and how you can start improving, let’s cover a few key concepts to understand.

 The swing plane is the trajectory that your golf club travels during the swing, and there are two main distinct planes that we will discuss here when you swing a golf club.